dialaobeid/Portfolio-Challenge/README.md

 THEN I am presented with a responsive layout that adapts to my viewport
 ```

-Only the module 1 challenge is deployable.
-Projects 1 and 2 will deploy to github page since they are placed as placeholders for now.
+ The Module 1 challenge and Project 1 are deployable.
+Projects 1 & 2 will deploy to my github page since they are placed as placeholders for now.

 Screenshot:
 ![Alt Text](/images/Project-Screenshot.png)